juju/docs/src/en/tutorial-03-example-charm.md

 Go ahead and create your Ubuntu One account here: https://login.ubuntu.com/

 Remember your account name, we are going to use it below.
-Im ny case its 'erik-lonroth'.
+In my case its 'erik-lonroth'.

 ## Test to login via a browser
 Your Ubuntu One account gives you a private namespace for your charms.